mmusal/mmusal.github.io/_posts/2023-10-04-Intro_to_Spatial_Tools_and_Files.md

 layout: post
 title: "Intro_to_Spatial_Tools_and_Files"
 author: "Rasim M Musal"
-date: "10/3/2021"
+date: "10/4/2023"
 output:
-  md_document:
-    variant: gfm
-    preserve_yaml: TRUE
   html_document:
    toc: true
+   keep_md: yes
    toc_float: true
    toc_collapsed: true
    toc_depth: 3
    number_sections: true
 theme: lumen
-knit: (function(inputFile, encoding) {
-  rmarkdown::render(inputFile,
-  encoding = encoding,
-  output_file=paste0(Sys.Date(), "-", sub(".Rmd", ".md",inputFile)),
-  output_dir = "C:/Users/rm84/Documents/GitHub/mmusal.github.io/_posts") })
 tags: [ggplot, maps]
 always_allow_html: true

 ---

 # What are shape files

-Both R and Python have libraries that can process files referred to as “shape files”.
-Details on the definition and development of the format can be read at \[wikipedia\] (<https://en.wikipedia.org/wiki/Shapefile>).
+Both R and Python have libraries that can process files referred to as "shape files".
+Details on the definition and development of the format can be read at [wikipedia] (<https://en.wikipedia.org/wiki/Shapefile>).
 An important thing to know is that whereas shape file refers to data that is used to represent geographical features, it needs 3 files to be operational.

 ## .shp